noammor/coursera-machinelearning-python/README.md

 # coursera-machinelearning-python
-Skeleton code for the coursera machine learning course exercises, in the form of an ipython notebook.
+Skeleton code for the coursera machine learning course exercises, in the form of ipython notebooks.

 # What you will need to run this